 This CRVA reports on vulnerability across sectors and sub-sectors based on results summarized in Climate Vulnerability Index.
-Areas of the city that are potentially vulnerable due to high exposure, high sensitivity, and low adaptive capacity are shared in Exhibit 35.
+Areas of the city that are potentially vulnerable due to high exposure, high sensitivity, and low adaptive capacity are shared in Exhibit 34.
 Generally, the Northwest and Northeast quadrants of Spokane are more vulnerable than South Spokane.
-The blocks with very high vulnerability are also distilled in Exhibit 35.
-Exhibit 36 indicates blocks with the highest score considered "very high" in vulnerability.
+The blocks with very high vulnerability are also distilled in Exhibit 34.
+In Northeast Spokane and Center City, drivers of vulnerability include extreme heat, flooding or extreme precipitation, poor health, and lower socioeconomic status as well as less access to tree canopy and open space.
+In the Northwest, drivers of vulnerability include the wildland urban interface, flooding, geologic hazards and steep slopes, water quality, age (over 64 years), housing cost burden, and higher shares of persons employed in outdoor professions.
+In South Spokane, along I-95, areas of vulnerability have similar factors as Northwest Spokane plus greater shares of persons with adverse health conditions and disabilities.